 The Airport's role was discussed in Chapter 2.
-Sonoma County Airport serves as the region's principal airport, providing facilities for scheduled airline services and general aviation.
-It is anticipated that Sonoma County Airport will continue to function as it has in the past, as a nonhub air carrier Airport serving a limited range of scheduled air carrier and commuter airlines and a broad range of general aviation activities.
+The Airport serves as the region's principal airport, providing facilities for scheduled airline services and general aviation.
+It is anticipated that the Airport will continue to function as it has in the past, as a nonhub air carrier Airport serving a limited range of scheduled air carrier and commuter airlines and a broad range of general aviation activities.